james-door/cv/src/personalProjectsMarkup/website.md

 ### Headers
 To create contrast between the header and paragraph text the header text colour is darker than the paragraph text colour in light mode and is lighter in dark mode.
 Moreover, I used a Serif font for the headers and a sans serif font for the paragraph text.
 I decided to use 4 different text sizes using a golden ratio.
-Given that the default font size for most browsers is 16 px this when rounding up we get the following sizes
+Given that the default font size for most browsers is `CSS•16px` when rounding up we get the following sizes:

 <table>
     <caption>Golden Ratio</caption>